Gracixalus nonggangensis: Habitat and conservation

 In Vietnam, Gracixalus nonggangensis seems to be associated with karst landscape.
 Specimens were found near cave entrances and in valleys surrounded by limestone mountains, with the main habitat in the area being secondary karst forest consisting of hardwoods mixed with shrubs and vines.
 The elevational range is 480–650 m above sea level.
 The records are some distance away from water (minimum distance about 200 m).
 The call was not heard during the periods surveys.
 Animals are active by night.
 Most individuals were found low on trees some 0.2–0.5 m above the ground, but two individuals were found on a limestone cliff inside a cave.
 Several other karst species have been found in the same area, including the gecko Goniurosaurus luii and the snake Elaphe moellendorffi.

-As of May 2020, this species has not yet been assessed for the IUCN Red List of Threatened Species.